tolauwae/phd-thesis/src/remote/remote.typ

 To further illustrate how WARDuino can provide an improved development experience, closer to conventional programming, we present how WebAssembly enables fast prototyping of emulators, and the improved tool support with the visual debugger plugin for WARDuino in the VS Code IDE.
 This plugin is an important contribution towards the increased #emph[debuggability] of IoT software in WARDuino.
 The chapter also includes additional code examples that explain how hardware peripherals can be accessed from WebAssembly, as well as a notably improved and expanded presentation of the WARDuino virtual machine architecture.

-In summary, our novel contributions compared to the initial chapter~@gurdeep19 are:
+In summary, our novel contributions compared to the initial paper~@gurdeep19 are:

-- A detailed and expanded presentation of the #emph[improved WARDuino VM];: A WebAssembly virtual machine for embedded devices#footnote[The code of our VM is freely available under the Mozilla Public License 2.0 at #link("https://github.com/TOPLLab/WARDuino/");];. (@remote:architecture)
+- A detailed and expanded presentation of the #emph[improved WARDuino VM];: A WebAssembly virtual machine for embedded devices#note[The latest version of the VM is freely available under the Mozilla Public License 2.0];. (@remote:architecture)

 - #emph[Support for IoT primitives] (asynchronous hardware peripherals and common M2M protocols) at the WebAssembly level. (@remote:extending and @primitives)